hongw-lab/CScreener/README.md

 `Jump to maximum intensity frame of focus cell = B, of companion cell = N`
 `G = Toggle label of focus cell`, `H = Toggle label of companion cell`

-The cell table 2 support multi selection.
+Cell table 2 support multi selection.
 Selected cells are previewed in image 1.
 The contours can be added to display by clicking the `Add to display` button.
 The added cells will be highlighted in blue.

 Modified mat file can be saved through File menu.

+Cell table 2 also colors the entries by the number of user visists.
+1-2 visits = light, 3-4 = medium, >5 = dark.
+To reset the number of visits, click the header of `Label` column.

 <!--
 ## Contributing